Melasma Treatment takes committment.

 A drawback of hydroquinone is that it will bleach any skin that it touches - so it should only be used as a spot treatment.
 If applied outside of the pigmented area, HQ will lighten that area too - causing a halo effect.
 Halos are not easily reversed, even after you have stopped using HQ.

-Lower concentrations can get a poor response, so dermatologists commonly cycle hydroquinone.
+In an effort to minimize side effects, dermatologists commonly cycle hydroquinone.
 In other words, they prescribe hydroquinone products for 4 months, stop for 4 months, then start again for 4 months, and so on.
 During off months, a HQ-free skin brightener is recommended.

 Hydroquinone has been banned in some countries over concerns of an increased cancer risk.
 However, it's important to say that no association has been found in the 50+ year history of the use of HQ.
-To date, all concerns regarding HQ’s potential toxic effect are considered speculative.
+To date, all concerns regarding HQ’s potential toxic effect are considered speculation.

-Retin-A and Retinol, also known as Retinoids
+Retin-A and Retinol, also called Retinoids

 Topical retinoids are a form of vitamin A. Retinoids speed up cell turnover, which speeds up the removal of dark skin cells.
 They decrease the number of melanocytes, the cells that make pigment and cause skin darkening.
 They also increase penetration of other products.
 Retinoids work more slowly than HQ.
 You'll see improvement after about 6 months - or more.

 The major side effect of retinoids is mild skin irritation (redness and flaking), especially when higher concentrations are used.